hcm444/solar/README.md

-# solar
-Solar tracking software written in Python.
-Controls simulated dual-axis solar panels over MQTT.
-ESP32 hardware.
+Dual Axis Solar Panel tracking system written in Python.

+Uses MQTT to communicate with Solar Panels.

+Simulate the ESP32 on Wokwi.